Watch & interact with these 5 startups competing in tomorrow’s Pitchers & Pitches session – TechCrunch

 The founders of the winning startup get a consulting session with cela, a company that connects early-stage startups to accelerators and incubators that can help scale their businesses.

 Okay, let’s get to the judges for this session.
 We’ve tapped the experienced minds of two TechCrunch editors — Jordan Crook and Alex Wilhelm.
-Rounding out the panel we have two top featured VCs – Monique Idlett, of Reign Ventures and Jess Morris Jr., General Partner and Founder of Chapter One VC.
+Rounding out the panel we have two top featured VCs — Monique Idlett, of Reign Ventures and Jess Morris Jr., general partner and founder of Chapter One VC.
 They’ll drop a whole lot of knowledge to help you impress potential investors and customers alike.

-Here are the five pitchers currently warming up in the bullpen and ready to take the mound in tomorrow’s competition.
+Here are the five pitchers currently warming up in the bullpen and ready to take the mound in tomorrow’s competition:

 Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.